sendgrid/wordpress/README.md

 ## Changelog

+**1.11.1**
+* Confirmed compatibility with PHP 7 and 7.1
+* Removed some legacy code that caused warnings in PHP 7
+* Fixed issue where the statistics page would show up in menu even if the API key did not have stats permissions

 **1.11.0**
+* BREAKING CHANGE: DO NOT UPGRADE IF YOU USE PHP <= 5.5.
+Only PHP 5.6 and later versions are supported.
 * BREAKING CHANGE: Username & Password is no longer supported.
 Change your settings to use an API Key before updating
 * API Mail Send was changed to use the V3 SendGrid API
 * Emails sent with the V2 Email Object will now be translated to V3